CDRT/mk_docs/docs/ref/bios/settings/thinkpad/power.md

     Possible options:

-    1. **Disabled** - the system will not turn on automatically.
+    1. **Disabled** – the system will not turn on automatically.
 Default.
-    2. Single Event - the system will turn on one-time on the specified day and time.
+    2. Single Event – the system will turn on one-time on the specified day and time.
-    3. Daily Event - the system will turn on every day at the specified time.
+    3. Daily Event – the system will turn on every day at the specified time.
-    4. Weekly Event - the system will turn on every week on the specified day and time.
+    4. Weekly Event – the system will turn on every week on the specified day and time.
-    5. User Defined - this option enables ‘User Defined Alarm’ group of settings.
+    5. User Defined – this option enables 'User Defined Alarm' group of settings.

     !!! note ""
         Wake up will only occur on AC power.
 Values for the `Wake Up on Alarm` group of settings can be overwritten by the operating system.